Self-Worth

 Why then, oh mind, why do you fear?
 There is nothing to be grasped, hence nothing to lose.
 Love transcends all limitations.
 Oh, dear beloved mind, you too are loved.
 Don’t fret, be free from this vicious circle of misery.

 When you smell a rose, your thoughts disappear.
-Your beingness becomes fully engrossed in the sensory experience that opens the door to divine essence of the rose.
+Your beingness becomes fully engrossed in the sensory experience that opens the door to the divine essence of the rose.
 Yes, my dearest one, that melting is what it’s all about.
 The moment out of time when you whiffed your own essence.

 Nothing to take away, yet everything there.
 That split moment of emptiness filled with overspilling awareness.
 Let that moment be your anchor, your shining light, when all sorts of worldly events try to lure you away.

-Trust life,
+Trust life.

 Trust the unknown.